Honoring the Past and Celebrating the Future: UConn School of Social Work Celebrates 75 Years!

 Our Bachelor of Social Work degree prepares graduates for entry-level employment in a wide range of community and social service agencies.
 One of the few majors that can be completed at the UConn Hartford campus.

-In addition to learning about the profession's values, knowledge, and skills, our Master's of Social Work students pursue a concentration in Community Organization; Individuals, Groups & Families; or Policy Practice.
+In addition to learning about the profession's values, knowledge, and skills, our Master of Social Work students pursue a concentration in Community Organizing; Individuals, Groups & Families; or Policy Practice.

 Within a community of supportive mentors, distinguished faculty, and peers, our PhD program prepares scholars and researchers to serve as faculty members and leaders in human service organizations and research centers.

 Our Non-Degree program enables you to register for graduate social work courses as a non-matriculated student.
 A variety of morning, afternoon, and evening classes are available during the fall, spring, and summer.

 Earn CE credits and keep informed of current research, theory, and techniques that help social workers and other human service professionals better serve their clients and communities.

 Realize your dreams, expand your knowledge and develop your social work skills while earning your degree at the UConn School of Social Work.

 Ranked no. 36 best graduate school for social work

 by U.S. News & World Report.

 UConn School of Social Work is among the top 12% of programs nationwide and no. 1 in the state of Connecticut.